Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Limitations of existing Neyman-orthogonal learning strategies

 \subsection{Sensitivity of CATE DR-learner to large propensity weights}

 For estimation of the CATE, the DR-learner is a popular orthogonal learning approach based on the least-squares empirical risk function

-where $\chi_n(w,a,y) := \mu_n(1,w) - \mu_n(0,w) + \frac{2a -1}{\pi_n(a\miid w)}\left[y - \mu_n(a,w) \right]$ is an estimated pseudo-outcome.
-Notably, this empirical risk is equal to the debiased risk estimator $R_{n, \pi_n, \mu_n}$ of the population risk $R_0^-$ introduced in Example \ref{Example::CATE}.
-As discussed in the Introduction, the pseudo-outcome used by DR-learner can take extreme values when the propensity of treatment takes values close to zero or one, which can in turn result in poor behavior of an estimator of the CATE.
+where $\chi_n(w,a,y) := \mu_n(1,w) - \mu_n(0,w) + \frac{2a-1}{\pi_n(a \mid w)}\{y - \mu_n(a,w)\}$ is an estimated pseudo-outcome.
+This empirical risk coincides with the debiased risk estimator $R_{n,\pi_n,\mu_n}$ of the population risk $R_0^-$ introduced in Example \ref{Example::CATE}.
+A DR-learner can be obtained either by minimizing this empirical risk over $\mathcal{F}$ or by using standard regression methods to regress the pseudo-outcomes $\{\chi_n(W_i,A_i,Y_i)\}_{i=1}^n$ on the covariates $\{W_i\}_{i=1}^n$.
+As discussed in the Introduction, the pseudo-outcome used by the DR-learner can take extreme values when the propensity score is close to zero or one, which can lead to poor behavior of the resulting CATE estimator.

-In contrast to DR-learner, our EP-learner --- formally defined in Section \ref{section::algo} --- is instead based on the estimated pseudo-outcome $\mu_n^*(1,W)-\mu_n^*(0,W)$, where $\mu_n^*$ is an estimate of the outcome regression carefully derived from initial estimates $\mu_n$ and $\pi_n$.
-Unlike a typical T-learner, this estimate is constructed to ensure that the resulting plug-in risk estimator
+In contrast to the DR-learner, our EP-learner for the CATE---formally defined in Section \ref{section::algo}---is based on the squared-error loss with the estimated pseudo-outcome $\mu_n^*(1,W) - \mu_n^*(0,W)$, where $\mu_n^*$ is an outcome regression estimator carefully constructed from the initial estimates $\mu_n$ and $\pi_n$.
+Unlike a typical T-learner, the estimate $\mu_n^*$ is constructed to ensure that the resulting plug-in risk estimator

 is efficient under reasonable conditions.
-The construction of $\mu_n^*$ incorporates an inverse-propensity-weighted second-stage regression adjustment of $\mu_n$ that renders the corresponding risk estimator doubly robust, in the sense that, for each $\theta$, $R_n^{*-}(\theta)$ is consistent if either the outcome regression or propensity score is estimated consistently.
+EP-learning then estimates the CATE by a second-stage regression of $\{\mu_n^*(1,W_i) - \mu_n^*(0,W_i)\}_{i=1}^n$ on $\{W_i\}_{i=1}^n$.
+The combination of the specially constructed $\mu_n^*$ with the second-stage regression is what allows EP-learning to inherit the robustness properties of orthogonal learning strategies---such as fast rates and oracle efficiency---that the T-learner $\mu_n^*(1,\cdot) - \mu_n^*(0,\cdot)$ alone typically does not have.
+The construction of $\mu_n^*$ incorporates an inverse-propensity-weighted regression adjustment of $\mu_n$, which renders the corresponding risk estimator doubly robust in the sense that, for each $\theta$, $R_n^{*-}(\theta)$ is consistent if either the outcome regression or the propensity score is estimated consistently.
+This double robustness of the risk generally carries over to the corresponding EP-learner, as we show formally for empirical risk minimization in Section \ref{section::theory}.